clue/reactphp-packagist-api/README.md

 $client = new Client($browser);
 ```

-If you need custom DNS or proxy settings, you can explicitly pass a
+If you need custom DNS, SSL/TLS or proxy settings, you can explicitly pass a
 custom [`Browser`](https://github.com/clue/php-buzz-react#browser) instance.

-#### Processing
+#### Promises

 All public methods on the `Client` resemble the API provided by [KnpLab's `packagist-api`](https://github.com/KnpLabs/packagist-api),
-except for an async shift in their return values.
+except for an async shift in their return values:
 Sending requests is async (non-blocking), so you can actually send multiple requests in parallel.
 Packagist will respond to each request with a response message, the order is not guaranteed.
 Sending requests uses a [Promise](https://github.com/reactphp/promise)-based interface that makes it easy to react to when a request is fulfilled (i.e. either successfully resolved or rejected with an error).